apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 leading box operator.

 To illustrate why these are necessary, consider the formula `[]isGreen`.
-To decide whether this formula holds in the last state of the loop, we need to know whether `isGreen` holds in all states of the loop.
-So we need to store this information when we traverse the loop.
+To decide whether this formula holds in the last state of the loop, the algorithm needs to know whether `isGreen` holds in all states of the loop.
+So it needs to store this information when it traverses the loop.
-That's why we have an extra variable, which tells us whether `isGreen` holds on all states of the loop, and Apalache can access this information when it explores the last state of the loop.
+That's why there is an extra variable, which stores whether `isGreen` holds on all states of the loop, and Apalache can access this information when it explores the last state of the loop.
 Similarly, the unroll-variable `♢isGreen_unroll` holds true if there is a state on the loop such that `isGreen` is true.